 Address your clients’ most pressing concerns through our library of investment strategies.

-All investments are subject to risk, including the possible loss of principal.
-Mid-cap and small-cap securities can have greater risk and volatility than large-cap securities.
-Foreign investments can be riskier than U.S. investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as political and economic developments in foreign countries and regions.
-For dividend-paying stocks, dividends are not guaranteed and may decrease without notice.
-Fixed Income risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall; these risks are currently heightened due to the historically low interest rate environment.
-Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
+Investing involves risk, including the possible loss of principal. ● Small- and mid-cap securities can have greater risks and volatility than large-cap securities. ● Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
+These risks are generally greater for investments in emerging markets. ● For dividend-paying stocks, dividends are not guaranteed and may decrease without notice. ● Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
+As interest rates rise, bond prices generally fall. ● Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
 Investors may be subject to the federal Alternative Minimum Tax as well as state and local income taxes.
-Capital gains, if any, are taxable.
-Value investing may go out of favor, which may cause those to underperform the broader stock market.
-Diversification does not ensure a profit or protect against a loss in declining market.
-Risks of focusing on investments that involve sustainability and environmentally responsible investment criteria may influence investment performance relative to the Fund’s benchmark or competing funds and expose the Fund to increased risks related to downturns or other adverse developments in that market segment.
-A concentration in real estate securities, such as REITs, may subject to risks associated with the direct ownership of real estate as well as the risks related to the way real estate companies are organized and operated.
-Real estate is sensitive to changes in interest rates and general and local economic conditions and developments.
+Capital gains, if any, are taxable. ● Risks of focusing on investments that involve sustainability and environmentally responsible investment criteria may influence investment performance relative to the Fund’s benchmark or competing funds and expose the Fund to increased risks related to downturns or other adverse developments in that market segment. ● The main risk of real estate related securities is that the value of the underlying real estate may decrease in value.